NeronKid/NeronKid/README.md

 - 👋 Hi, I’m @NeronKid
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning Java
+- 🌱 I’m coding on Java
-- 💞️ I’m looking to collaborate on learning Java
+- 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me @NeronKid on telegram
+- 📫 How to reach me: @NeronKid on telegram

 <!---
 NeronKid/NeronKid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.